 - Apparently, one billion cards are exchanged worldwide on 14 February.
 Save the polar bears though, people: recycle those words of love!

 - Bling, bling: in the US alone, Americans will spend roughly $19.2 billion on gifts this year, each gift averaging $110!

 - It’s all about the roses: approximately 240 million of them are cultivated globally for Valentine’s Day each year.

 2. If you are a teacher, a mother or a pet then you have a really good chance of receiving a card this year.
 Teachers bag the most cards of all, followed by kids (awwww), mothers, wives, sweethearts and pets.
 Sorry, husbands!

-4. If you are looking for a new and exciting holiday destination, and a reason to celebrate all things love, then South Korea is where you should be jetting off to: the 14th of every month is dedicated to romance.
+4. If you are looking for a new and exciting holiday destination, and a reason to celebrate all things love, then South Korea is where you should be jetting off to: apparently, the 14th of every month is dedicated to romance.

-5. Back in the Middle Ages, instead of relying on clever apps like Tinder, youngsters looking for lurve drew names from a bowl to see who would end up as their Valentine.
+5. Back in the Middle Ages, instead of relying on clever apps like Tinder, youngsters looking for romance drew names from a bowl to see who would end up as their Valentine.
 Names would be pinned onto sleeves for one week for everyone to see (including, hopefully, their intended).
 Now you know where the expression “wear your heart on your sleeve” came from.
 Zero swiping involved.